 While serving as president, in November 1803, Jefferson wrote from Washington to ask Craven Peyton if a $558.14 note coming due in December could be put off or broken into smaller payments until the entirety was paid.
 If you have only ever heard a little about Jefferson’s income, debts, and spending habits you would probably not find the content of this letter very surprising.

 But, in the midst of the Great Depression in 1936, Gary M. Underhill of the Morris Plan Bank of Richmond, Virginia, saw this letter as the perfect advertising gimmick.
 The bank directed the Richmond printing firm of Whittet & Shepperson to create 30,000 facsimiles on specially aged paper to use as part of a mass mailing promoting the Bank’s loan services.

 The facsimile letter, a modern-type envelope on the front of which was a facsimile of Jefferson’s address cover,

-and an accompanying letter from the Morris Plan Bank, identifying the letter as a “reproduction,” were mailed out together.
+and an accompanying letter from the Morris Plan Bank, identifying the letter as a “reproduction,” were all mailed out together.
 But it seems that hundreds of the recipients discarded the advertising letters and kept the cool facsimiles, putting them away in trunks, cupboards, and file cabinets where they were discovered years later by unknowing family members.

 I have often been amused at the “modern” use of the Founders, their likenesses, and their words for the promotion of a wide variety of products.
-So, for me, the Craven Peyton letter facsimiles, together with their history as recorded in a variety of newspaper stories over the last 70 years or so, provide an intriguing glimpse into the Depression Era and one bank’s creative attempt to attract business.
+So, for me, the Craven Peyton letter facsimiles, together with their history as recorded in a variety of newspaper stories over the last several decades or so, provide an intriguing glimpse into the Depression Era and one bank’s creative attempt to attract business.